Dan Tolkowsky: Civilian life

 In 1959 Tolkowsky joined the Discount Bank Investment Corporation (DBIC), originally an arm of the Bank, later a public company in Israel.
 He was appointed as Managing Director in 1965 and Vice-Chairman in 1980.
 Beginning in 1962, DBIC was the first financial institution in Israel to invest in local hi-tech industry.
 Tolkowsky helped Uzia Galil start the technology holding company Elron Electronic Industries in 1962.
 In 1985 Tolkowsky, in partnership with his son Gideon and Frederick Adler, a noted American venture capital investor, founded Athena, the first venture fund in Israel, to invest in Israeli and American ventures, mostly hi-tech, which operated until 1997.

 Tolkowsky also held a series of minor government posts.
 In 1963, he joined the National Council for Research and Development.
 He served as Chairman of the Subcommittee on Radiation and Radioisotopes of the Israel Atomic Energy Commission.
 In 1970, he headed a commission of inquiry that investigated an accident at Lod Airport.
 From 1978-1980 he was a member of the Israel Securities Authority plenum.
 In 1997, he served on the Ciechanover Commission, which investigated a failed Mossad assassination attempt against Hamas leader Khaled Mashal in Jordan.
 He also was a member of a committee examining the organizational structure of higher education institutions.

-Tolkowsky is a Commandeur of the French Legion d’Honneur (1958), holds a Doctorate Honoris Causa from the Technion Israel Institute of Technology (1980), and holds an award from the joint US-Israel Science and Technology Authority named after Yitzhak Rabin.
+Tolkowsky is a Commandeur of the French Legion of Honour (1958), holds a Doctorate Honoris Causa from the Technion Israel Institute of Technology (1980), and holds an award from the joint US-Israel Science and Technology Authority named after Yitzhak Rabin.
+He was awarded the Presidential Medal of Honor in 2023.
 He is married to Miriam and has a daughter and two sons, Roni, David, and Gideon.